Navigating U.S. tariffs and

 - Once you're done, you can submit your documents right away.
 It's convenient and free to use FedEx Electronic Trade Documents.

-A Harmonized System code is essentially an internationally recognized label for your product—it helps ensure that all countries can recognize what’s being shipped.
-You might also see a Harmonized System code referred to as HC, HTS, or commodity code.
-For U.S. imports, the HS code will be 10 digits, and it’s defined by the description of what’s being imported.
+A Harmonized System code is an internationally recognized label for your product.
+It identifies and categorizes imported goods for customs and duty purposes.
+You might also see a Harmonized System code referred to as HTS, HC, or commodity code.
+The HTS code for U.S. imports is 8–10 digits, and it’s determined by the description of what’s being imported.

-If you need help finding your code, try FedEx International Shipping Assist.
-You’ll fill out simple forms about your shipment, and we’ll provide information like your HS code, estimated shipping cost, and blank copies of your customs documentation.
+If you need help finding your HS code, try FedEx International Shipping Assist.
+You’ll fill out simple forms about your shipment.
+We’ll provide information like your HS code, estimated shipping cost, and blank copies of your customs documentation.

 The U.S. de minimis provides for the duty- and tax-free entry of articles valued at $800 or less that are imported by one person on one day.
 Effective May 2, 2025, products from China and Hong Kong were no longer eligible for de minimis treatment and became subject to all applicable duties, taxes, and fees.